ReaperOAK/KCAdashboard/CONTRIBUTING.md

 - For frontend API calls, ensure duplicate requests are prevented and errors are handled gracefully in the UI.
 - Add new routes to `src/routes/teacherRoutes.js` and test navigation from the Quiz Management page.
 - When making changes to upload or permissions logic, ensure that restrictions (such as preventing students from uploading PGNs) are enforced in both backend and frontend, and update documentation accordingly.
+- When updating resource download logic, ensure resource-level access control is enforced: only owners, admins, or users with whom the resource is shared (directly, via batch, or classroom) can download.
+Update docs and tests accordingly.
 - When updating classroom material upload, always include the required `type` field in frontend requests to match backend requirements (see July 2025 fix).
 - When adding or updating classroom endpoints (such as rate-class.php), ensure CORS is included and the endpoint is documented in the appropriate docs.md file.